 Concurrency groups guarantee that jobs will be run in the order that they were created in.
 Jobs inherit the creation time of their parent.
 Parents of jobs can be either a build or a pipeline upload job.
 As pipeline uploads add more jobs to the build after it has started, the jobs that they add will inherit the creation time of the pipeline upload rather than the build.

 Sometimes you need strict concurrency while also having jobs that would benefit from parallelism.
-In these situations you can use concurrency gates to control which jobs run in parallel and which jobs run one at a time.
+In these situations, you can use concurrency gates to control which jobs run in parallel and which jobs run one at a time.
+Concurrency gates come in pairs, so when you open a gate, you have to close it.
+You can't use input or block steps inside concurrency gates.

 In the following setup, only one build at a time can enter the concurrency gate, but within that gate up to three e2e tests can run in parallel, subject to Agent availability.
 Putting the